anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

 ### Java 8 EOL

-* Scala plans to switch to the next Java LTS Version 11 as minimal requirement
+* Scala plans to switch to the next Java LTS Version 12 as minimal requirement
 * This is not planned for Scala 2.x
 * Dropping Java 8 is likely to happen for Scala 3.0 (which will be released in early 2020)

 ### Impact

-If Scala 2.x maintenance is dropped, we are forced to make Java 11 a minimal requirement for the Scala FEEL Engine or accept that the Scala Library will not be updated anymore.
+If Scala 2.x maintenance is dropped, we are forced to make Java 12 a minimal requirement for the Scala FEEL Engine or accept that the Scala Library will not receive patches anymore.

 ## Shading

 * The Scala Library is included in the Scala FEEL Engine artifact
 * The Scala Library package is relocated from `scala` to e. g. `camundajar.scala`
 * Imports that point to the `scala` package are rewritten
+* There exist JAR optimizers like `ProGuard` to reduce the size of the shaded artifact

 ### Pros